 Shnika Raymond, mom of Brooklynn, received information and guidance in managing her finances.
-From the assistance and help she received at Head Start, she was able to purchase her first home in December 2013.
+From the assistance and help she received at CCANO, she was able to purchase her first home in December 2013.

-While her son Melvin received care, nutrition and education at Head Start, mom Donnalee Clarence was assisted with obtaining housing and employment after living in a homeless shelter for several months.
+While her son Melvin received care, nutrition and education at our centers, mom Donnalee Clarence was assisted with obtaining housing and employment after living in a homeless shelter for several months.
 Ms. Clarence is working on getting her citizenship in the United States and learning English as a second language.

-Ms. Lakeisha Brown’s goal was to transition her daughters G’La and Gia from Head Start to Kindergarten.
+Ms. Lakeisha Brown’s goal was to transition her daughters G’La and Gia to Kindergarten.
 G’La has Autism and Gia was diagnosed with educational delay.
-Head Start staff helped guide Ms. Brown through the process of finding the right place for her children while also preparing her daughters with the knowledge and skills they would need for kindergarten.
+Staff helped guide Ms. Brown through the process of finding the right place for her children while also preparing her daughters with the knowledge and skills they would need for kindergarten.
 The girls are now registered and accepted at a school close to their home.

 Tanique Boatman, mom of Anthony, is able to focus on furthering her education too.
-Thanks to the help of Head Start, she has been able to attend classes to get her GED.
+Thanks to the teachers and staff, she has been able to attend classes to get her GED.
 Soon she will start taking college courses through an online program.

 Paulette Vallery’s goal was to get back on track with earning her degree while also providing quality care for her child while she worked toward this goal.
-St. Mary of the Angels Head Start social workers first assisted Ms. Vallery in career guidance and applications for technical school.
-She is currently enrolled in the program and is still managing to be a great support system for her child and St. Mary of the Angels Head Start.
+St. Mary of the Angels social workers first assisted Ms. Vallery in career guidance and applications for technical school.
+She is currently enrolled in the program and is still managing to be a great support system for her child and St. Mary of the Angels.

-Head Start parent Charity Clark wanted to obtain her GED.
+A student’s parent, Charity Clark, wanted to obtain her GED.
 We were able to assist her by providing child care services to allow her to have the time to enroll and attend GED courses.
 Ms. Clark applied and was accepted to Delgado’s GED Program.
 She has been diligently attending class and is continuing to strive to complete the program.

 Enroll Your Child Today!